 Before he could react, Pauline appeared.
 “We’re out of turkey burgers.”

-On the way to the motel they stopped at a drug store.
+On the way to the motel, they stopped at a drug store.
 Tim went in to buy condoms, and Mandy waited in the car, spinning the radio’s knob, hunting for just the right song.
 “Who Can It Be Now” by Men at Work was cool, but she wasn’t in the mood for it now.
-She went past “The Rose” and “Do That To Me One More Time.”
+She went past “The Rose” and “Do That to Me One More Time.”
 News.
-An acne medication commercial.
-Marvin Gaye… her fingers stopped.
+A McDonalds’ commercial.
+Marvin Gaye…her fingers stopped.
 “Sexual Healing.”
 She sat back.
 This was it—this would be the song she’d always remember having listened to while Tim was in the drug store buying condoms for the Big Night.

 “But he loves your class!” sputtered the woman.
 “He always comes home and tells me how much he loves your class.
 I mean, not that he says he loves it.
 He’s a teenager.
 He’s not going to say he loves a class.
 But he likes it.
 I’m sure it’s his favorite.”